 It’s also a good time to speak to your development team about bandwidth, particularly if you are participating in a major sales event such Boxing Day sales.
 Make certain you’re ready for a potential spike in traffic and don’t let slow page speeds lose you sales.
 Defer any non-essential infrastructure improvement work until after the holiday season as you may not have time to detect and fix any bugs associated with the new code or site functionality.

-Optimising your landing pages
+Optimizing your landing pages

-While it might take some time to realize the SEO benefits of any changes you make to your landing pages before Christmas, you can still benefit from optimising pages for paid search in order to increase quality score and ROI from your PPC activity.
+While it might take some time to realize the SEO benefits of any changes you make to your landing pages before Christmas, you can still benefit from optimizing pages for paid search in order to increase quality score and ROI from your PPC activity.
 Make sure customers clicking through from ads have a seamless journey to buy whatever the ad promised them, and make sure any holiday promotions feature on landing pages.

 There’s still time to run optimization tests, such as split testing, to get the best possible performance from this content over the next few intense weeks.